Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves

 \subsubsection{Converging truncated spherical wave parameters}

-With the given kinetic energy cutoff for spherical waves, the maximal angular momentum $l_{\max}$ (which means that the included angular momenta range from 0 to $l_{\max}$) and a uniform real-space cutoff radius $r_\mathrm{c}$ can together define a unique set of NSWs.
-By increasing $r_\mathrm{c}$ and $l_{\max}$ of NSWs, systematic converging behaviors towards PW are observed (Fig~\ref{fig:NSW-systematicity}).
+With a given kinetic energy cutoff for spherical waves, the maximum angular momentum $l_{\max}$ and a uniform real-space cutoff radius $r_\mathrm{c}$ together define a unique set of NSWs.
+The angular momentum components included cover the range from 0 to $l_{\max}$.
+By increasing $r_\mathrm{c}$ and $l_{\max}$ of NSWs, systematic converging behaviors towards PW are observed, as shown in Fig~\ref{fig:NSW-systematicity}.
 At given $l_{\max}$, $\epsilon^\mathrm{PW}_\mathrm{NSW}$ decreases when $r_\mathrm{c}$ expands and shows converging behavior.
 Interestingly, this behavior varies substantially across elements.
 For alkali metals such as sodium (Na) shown in Fig~\ref{fig:NSW-systematicity}(a), a strong dependence on the cutoff radius $r_\mathrm{c}$ is always shown; for elements of group IV-VII such as sulfur (S) and fluorine (F) in Fig~\ref{fig:NSW-systematicity}(b) and (c), $l_{\max}$ is always more dominant than $r_\mathrm{c}$.
-Only when f ($l_{\max}$ = 3) or components with higher angular momentum are included, $\epsilon^\mathrm{PW}_\mathrm{NSW}$ can reach the level of chemical accuracy (1 kcal/mol).
+Only when $f$ functions corresponding to $l_{\max}$=3 or components with higher angular momentum are included can $\epsilon^\mathrm{PW}_\mathrm{NSW}$ reach the chemical accuracy level of 1 kcal/mol.
 Such results are consistent with the variation in the electronegativity of elements.
-In this paper, we select orbital super-parameters $l_{\max}$ and $r_\mathrm{c}$ as small as possible for each element that converges $\epsilon^\mathrm{PW}_\mathrm{NSW}$ to 0.1 kcal/mol (4.2 meV).
+We select orbital parameters $l_{\max}$ and $r_\mathrm{c}$ as small as possible for each element that converges $\epsilon^\mathrm{PW}_\mathrm{NSW}$ to 0.1 kcal/mol (4.2 meV).
 The values of $l_{\max}$ and $r_\mathrm{c}$, and the numbers of basis functions of the NAOs and NSWs of each element are shown in Table~\ref{tab:nao-contraction-rcut}.